Direct-Entry-Program-7-Playground/Simple.Text.Editor/README.md

-# A Simple Text Editor
+# Simple Text Editor

-IJSE - Student Payment Management System is a platform indipendent Desktop Application developed with JavaFX.
-Login as an admin or regular user to access the system to manage Receipts, Students, Courses, etc ...
+Simple Text Editor is a Java Application, that allows you to create, open and edit text files on your computer.

 ## Features
+- **Undo** - Undo the last action or text edit
+- **Redo** - Redo the last action or text edit
+- **Print** - Print the current text document
+- **🔎 Find and Replace** - Finds the specified text on the page, optionally replacing one or more occurrences with a new text value, RegExp enabled.
+- **Font size** - Change font size ranging from 10px font size to 36px font size.
+- Shortcut keys added
+- **Word Wrap** - Toggle the current word wrap mode.
+- **🤩 User Preferences** - Save user preferences
+- **Status Bar** - Display current status of the document
 - 💻 Run on your PC, macOS or Linux computer
-- 🔎 Find and Replace feature
-- RegExp enabled
-- Resize font
-- Shortcut keys added
-- 🤩 Save user preferences
-- Status Bar shows current status of the document

 ## Tech
 - [Java 8] - Developed with Java 8